awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-register-targets.md

 **Requirements**
 + You cannot register instances by instance ID if they use one of the following instance types: C1, CC1, CC2, CG1, CG2, CR1, G1, G2, HI1, HS1, M1, M2, M3, or T1\.
-+ You cannot register instances by instance ID if they are in a VPC that is peered to the load balancer VPC\.
++ You cannot register instances by instance ID if they are in a VPC that is peered to the load balancer VPC \(same Region or different Region\)\.
 You can register these instances by IP address\.
 + If you register a target by IP address and the IP address is in the same VPC as the load balancer, the load balancer verifies that it is from a subnet that it can reach\.
 + For UDP and TCP\_UDP target groups, do not register instances by IP address if they reside outside of the load balancer VPC or if they use one of the following instance types: C1, CC1, CC2, CG1, CG2, CR1, G1, G2, HI1, HS1, M1, M2, M3, or T1\.
 Targets that reside outside the load balancer VPC or use an unsupported instance type might be able to receive traffic from the load balancer but then be unable to respond\.